gumaerc-testorg/18.366-fall-2006/content/pages/lecture-notes.md

 uid: 41244276-2f55-080e-1888-0b9af56fcaa8
 ---

 Topics covered in lectures in 2006 are listed below.
 In some cases, links are given to new lecture notes by student scribes.
 All scribed lecture notes are used with the permission of the student named in the file.
 The recommended reading refers to the lectures notes and exam solutions from previous years or to the books listed below.
-Lecture notes from previous years are also found in the [study materials]({{< baseurl >}}/pages/study-materials) section.
+Lecture notes from previous years are also found in the {{% resource_link 9d04499e-d235-e70a-2c44-99ebecc6b597 "study materials" %}} section.

 Recommended Texts
 -----------------